arXiv/arxiv-docs/about/reports/2019roadmap.md

 **Society-arXiv Collaboration Pilot**: arXiv and scientific societies have a shared mission to serve the scientific community, and they hold a common interest in working together to ensure that arXiv has a sustainable future that is well positioned to create an even stronger value proposition for researchers.
 We will implement a [pilot Society membership tier](https://docs.google.com/document/d/1Gc1B4si5v6tckVZiP7JeIw--PrP8BP4Ip3rJsEsKjNc/edit) and develop an assessment process and success criteria to help us assess the outcomes.

-  > Status: In progress; established society membership tier
+  > Status: Completed

 **Fundraising**: We will strengthen and further diversify our fundraising strategies to support arXiv NG plan and align with the development of a 5-year Vision (see above), including inviting additional arXiv users (libraries, research organizations, and corporations) to become members and increase individual and corporation giving.

-  > Status: In progress; increased members and giving; major diversification deferred until after Executive Director is hired
+  > Status: Ongoing

 **arXiv Labs**: In 2018 we created an R&D environment in arXiv Labs to explore new arXiv features and understand technical, policy, maintenance and user support needs prior to integration with the production system.
 We will continue our exploration and look into identifying alternative revenue sources in support of arXiv Labs.